 Custodial Credit Risk - Investments.
 Custodial credit risk is defined as the risk that, in the event of the failure of the counterparty, the district will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 The district does not have a formal investment policy that addresses custodial credit risk.
+As of June 30, 2022 the district did not have any investments to which this would apply.

 Concentration of Credit Risk.
 Disclosure of investments by amount and issuer for any issuer that represents five percent or more of total investments is required.
 This requirement does not apply to investments issued or explicitly guaranteed by the U.S. government, investments in mutual funds and external investment pools, and other pooled investments.
-As of June 30, 2021, the district had the following investments:
+As of June 30, 2022, the district had the following investments:

-Fair % of Total
+Issuer Fair Value % of Total Investments Fidelity Investments \$ 8,275,865 100%

-Issuer Value Investments

-First Bank Certificate of Deposit \$ 3,000,000 100%